Skip to content

 class IODSpecBuilder:

-"""Orchestrates the construction of a expanded DICOM IOD specification model.
+"""Orchestrates the construction of DICOM IOD specification models supporting two modes.

 """